Texas officer charged with murder in fatal store shooting - WHIZ News

 WOLFE CITY, Texas (AP) — A white police officer has been charged with murder in the fatal shooting of a Black man following a reported disturbance at a convenience store in a small East Texas town over the weekend, authorities said.

-“The preliminary investigation indicates that the actions of Officer Lucas were not objectionably reasonable,” the statement said.
+Lucas had been with the Wolfe City Police Department for a little less than six months when the shooting took place, according to records from the Texas Commission on Law Enforcement.
+His prior law enforcement experience had been working as a jailer with the Hunt County Sheriff’s Office for about five months just before he was hired in Wolfe City.

-Jail records show bail was set at $1 million.
-It wasn’t immediately known if Lucas had a lawyer who could comment on his behalf.
+As of last year, Wolfe City’s police department had five officers and a chief of police, all of whom were white men, according to Texas Commission on Law Enforcement data.
+The town about 70 miles (113 kilometers) northeast of Dallas has about 1,500 residents.
+According to the U.S. Census Bureau, 71% of its residents are white, 14% are Black and 13% are Hispanic.

-According to the statement, Lucas responded to a disturbance call on Saturday night following a report of a possible fight.
-He made contact with Price, who was reportedly involved in the disturbance, and Price “resisted in a non-threatening posture and began walking away,” the Texas Rangers said.
+According to the Texas Rangers’ statement, Lucas responded to a disturbance call on Saturday night following a report of a possible fight.
+He encountered Price, 31, who was reportedly involved in the disturbance, and Price “resisted in a non-threatening posture and began walking away,” the Texas Rangers said.

 Lucas used a stun gun before shooting Price, who was taken to a hospital and died, the statement said.